-Please ensure that your child has appropriate outdoor clothing such as a hat, mittens, and boots in the winter; rain gear, when needed; and a sunhat and sunscreen in the summer, as all children are required by the CCEYA to play outdoors daily (for 2 hours).
-An extra set of indoor clothes should be left with the provider daily.
+Please ensure that your child has appropriate outdoor clothing such as a warm coat, snow pants, hat, mittens, and boots in the winter; rain gear for spring and fall; and a sunhat and sunscreen in the summer, as all children are required by the CCEYA to play outdoors daily (for 2 hours).
+An extra set of indoor clothes should also be left with the provider daily.
 Any soiled clothing will be sent home at the end of the day to be laundered.